robch/book-of-ai/docs/openai-asst/openai-asst-streaming-py/sample-overview.md

 )
 ```

-**STEP 4**: Send the chat message history to the streaming OpenAI Assistants API and process each update:
+**STEP 4**: Send the chat message history to the streaming OpenAI Assistants API and process each update.

 ``` python title="openai_assistants_streaming.py"
 with self.openai.beta.threads.runs.stream(